 On this page

-You can retrieve a list of the COs in your organization.
-The list includes all fields defined in the CO.
+You can retrieve a list of the common resources in your account.
+The list includes all fields defined in the common resource.

 cURL Example